mvaisakh/development/3_software/3_2_soft-api-compatibility.md

 Android intents allow application components to request functionality from other Android components.
 The Android upstream project includes a list of applications considered core Android applications, which implements several intent patterns to perform common actions.

-The core Android applications are:
+*   [C-0-1] Device implementations MUST include these application, service components, or at least a handler, for all the public intent filter patterns defined by the the following core Android applications in AOSP:

    *   Desk Clock
    *   Browser
    *   Calendar
    *   Contacts
    *   Gallery
    *   GlobalSearch
    *   Launcher
    *   Music
    *   Settings

-Device implementations MUST include the core Android applications as appropriate or a component implementing the same intent patterns defined by all the Activity or Service components of these core Android applications exposed to other applications, implicitly or explicitly, through the `android:exported` attribute.

 #### 3.2.3.2\.
 Intent Resolution

-As Android is an extensible platform, device implementations MUST allow each intent pattern referenced in [section 3.2.3.1](#3_2_3_1_core_application_intents) to be overridden by third-party applications.
-The upstream Android open source implementation allows this by default; device implementers MUST NOT attach special privileges to system applications' use of these intent patterns, or prevent third-party applications from binding to and assuming control of these patterns.
+*   [C-0-1] As Android is an extensible platform, device implementations MUST allow each intent pattern referenced in [section 3.2.3.1](#3_2_3_1_core_application_intents) to be overridden by third-party applications.
+The upstream Android open source implementation allows this by default.
+*   [C-0-2] Dvice implementers MUST NOT attach special privileges to system applications' use of these intent patterns, or prevent third-party applications from binding to and assuming control of these patterns.
 This prohibition specifically includes but is not limited to disabling the “Chooser” user interface that allows the user to select between multiple applications that all handle the same intent pattern.

-Device implementations MUST provide a user interface for users to modify the default activity for intents.
+*   [C-0-3] Device implementations MUST provide a user interface for users to modify the default activity for intents.

-However, device implementations MAY provide default activities for specific URI patterns (e.g. http://play.google.com) when the default activity provides a more specific attribute for the data URI.
+*   However, device implementations MAY provide default activities for specific URI patterns (e.g. http://play.google.com) when the default activity provides a more specific attribute for the data URI.
 For example, an intent filter pattern specifying the data URI “http://www.android.com” is more specific than the browser's core intent pattern for “http://”.